None of us are broken.

 As an individual, I believe in the benefits of curiosity, playfulness, connection, and dancing on the edge of my comfort zone.

 As a psychotherapist and consultant, I balance excitement for current neurobiological research with a deep respect for the innate wisdom of the body.
-I blend my over 10 years of experience in the mental health field with the healing properties of yoga to help my clients—individuals, workshop attendees, and fellow healing practitioners—navigate a range of personal challenges, including trauma, empathy fatigue, the development of authentic interpersonal connections, and more.
+I blend nearly 15 years of experience in the mental health field with the healing properties of yoga to help my clients—individuals, workshop attendees, and fellow healing practitioners—navigate a range of personal challenges, including trauma, empathy fatigue, the development of authentic interpersonal connections, and more.

 I do this by guiding clients toward connecting with their inner resources, a necessary step in cultivating wholeness, resiliency, and a strong mind-body connection.
 I always prioritize building a safe, supportive environment where my clients can expect sensitivity and encouragement as they feel their way through newfound experiences.

 I received an Honours Bachelor of Science, with distinction, in the Psychology Specialist program from the University of Toronto in 2008.
 In 2011, I completed my Masters of Counselling Psychology with Yorkville University.
 My deepening love of yoga led me to obtain my 200-hour Cross-Disciplinary Yoga Teacher Training with DevaTree in 2015.